Age/Sex/Location (album)

-Age/Sex/Location is the second studio album by American singer and songwriter Ari Lennox.
+Age/Sex/Location (stylized in all lowercase) is the second studio album by American singer Ari Lennox.
 It was released on September 9, 2022, by Dreamville and Interscope Records.
 The album was executive produced by Dreamville producer Elite, and includes guest appearances from Lucky Daye, Chlöe, and Summer Walker.

 Background

 On August 31, 2022, J. Cole shared a message on Instagram asking Ari Lennox what the album means to her, to which she said:

 She has also compared the story of the album to Elizabeth Gilbert's memoir Eat, Pray, Love, saying "This is my eat pray love journey.
 And it's my honest goodbye to searching for love.
 I got it right here inside of me.
 The end of searching for anything other than self love and family.
 Pouring into me and giving the greatest love to me."

 Release and promotion

 On September 10, 2021, Ari Lennox released the single "Pressure", produced by Jermaine Dupri and Bryan-Michael Cox.
 The music video was released on September 11, 2021, and written and directed by Chandler Lass.
 It is partly an homage to singers Diana Ross and Donna Summer.
 The song became her first solo charting single on the Billboard Hot 100, her first Radio No. 1 single, and reached number 3 on R&B/Hip-Hop Airplay.

 On August 12, 2022, Ari Lennox released her second single "Hoodie", and announced the title and release date of the album.
-On August 31, she released the third single "Queen Space" featuring Summer Walker.
+On August 31, she released a promotional single "Queen Space" featuring Summer Walker.
 Later that day, she released a surprise 5-track EP called Away Message, including songs that were recorded for the album but did not make the final cut.
 On September 7, she revealed the tracklist of the album, including features from Lucky Daye, Chlöe, and Summer Walker.
+"Waste My Time" was released to adult urban contemporary radio as the third single on October 8, 2022.